Ed Freeman

 Ed W. "Too Tall" Freeman (November 20, 1927 – August 20, 2008) was a United States Army helicopter pilot who received the United States military's highest decoration, the Medal of Honor, for his actions in the Battle of Ia Drang during the Vietnam War.
-During the battle, he flew through gunfire numerous times, bringing supplies to a trapped American battalion and flying dozens of wounded soldiers to safety.
-Freeman was a wingman for Major Bruce Crandall who also received the Medal of Honor for the same missions.
+During the battle, he flew through machine gunfire 14 times, bringing supplies to a trapped American battalion and flying dozens of wounded soldiers to safety.
+Freeman was a wingman for Major Bruce Crandall, who also received the Medal of Honor for the same missions.

 Early life

 Freeman was born in Neely, Greene County, Mississippi, the sixth of nine children.
 When he was 13 years old, he saw thousands of men on maneuvers pass by his home in Mississippi.
 He knew then that he would become a soldier.

 Freeman grew up in nearby McLain, Mississippi, and graduated from Washington High School.
 At age 17, before graduating from high school, Freeman served in the United States Navy for two years.
 After the war, he returned to his hometown and graduated from high school.
 He joined the United States Army in September 1948, and married Barbara Morgan on April 30, 1955.
 They had two sons: Mike, born in 1956, and Doug, born in 1962.